 Maximum aromatic hydrocarbon content (nearest tenth of a percent by volume)

-The designation of each oxygenate type or types and amount or range of amounts to be added to the CARBOB, and the applicable flat limit, PM alternative specification, designated emissions offsetting limit, or TC alternative specification for oxygen.
+The designation of each oxygenate type or types and amount or range of amounts to be added to the CARBOB, and the applicable flat limit, Predictive Model alternative specification or designated emissions offsetting limit.
 The amount or range of amounts of oxygenate to be added shall be expressed as a volume percent of the gasoline after the oxygenate is added, in the nearest tenth of a percent.
-For any final blend of CARBOB except one that is subject to PM alternative specifications, designated emissions offsetting limits, alternative emission reduction plan, or TC alternative specifications, the amount of oxygenate to be added must be such that the resulting California gasoline will have a minimum oxygen content no lower than 1.8 percent by weight and a maximum oxygen content no greater than 2.2 percent by weight.
-For a final blend of CARBOB that is subject to PM alternative specifications or designated emissions offsetting limits, the amount or range of amounts of oxygenate to be added must be such that the resulting California gasoline has an oxygen content that meets the oxygen content PM alternative specification or designated emissions offsetting limits for the final blend.
-For a final blend of CARBOB that is subject to TC alternative specifications, the amount or range of amounts of oxygenate to be added must be such that the resulting California gasoline has an oxygen content that meets the oxygen content alternative specification for the final blend.
+For any final blend of CARBOB except one that is subject to Predictive Model alternative specifications or designated emissions offsetting limits, the amount of oxygenate to be added must be such that the resulting California gasoline will have a minimum oxygen content no lower than 1.8 percent by weight and a maximum oxygen content no greater than 2.2 percent by weight.
+For a final blend of CARBOB that is subject to Predictive Model alternative specifications or designated emissions offsetting limits, the amount or range of amounts of oxygenate to be added must be such that the resulting California gasoline has an oxygen content that meets the oxygen content Predictive Model alternative specification or designated emissions offsetting limits for the final blend.

 * * * *

-[Reserved]

 Documentation required when CARBOB is transferred.

 Required Documentation.
 On each occasion when any person transfers custody or title of CARBOB, the transferor shall provide the transferee a document that prominently: